Ari Shavit

 Ari Shavit (ארי שביט; born 16 November 1957) is an Israeli reporter and writer.
 Shavit was a senior correspondent at the left-of-center Israeli newspaper Haaretz before he resigned when a pattern of sexual misconduct came to public attention.
+From 2019 to 2026, was a weekly columnist for Makor Rishon, an Israeli newspaper.
+Shavit was the chairman of the nonprofit Association for Civil Rights in Israel.

 A self-described left-wing journalist and anti-occupation peacenik, Shavit is the author of the 2013 New York Times Best Seller My Promised Land: The Triumph and Tragedy of Israel.

 Biography

 Shavit was born in Rehovot, Israel, and studied at the Hebrew University in Jerusalem.
 His father was a scientist and his mother was an artist.
 Some of his ancestors were early leading Zionists.

 Shavit was drafted into the Israel Defense Forces in 1975.
 He volunteered as a paratrooper in the Paratroopers Brigade.
 He served as a squad leader and took part in various raids against armed Palestinian organizations and camps in Lebanon, including Operation Litani.